jekyll/minima/_posts/2021-05-06-note-taking-app.md

 ---
 layout: post
-title: My dream notes app
+title: Public Notes Website Concept
 subtitle: A laundry list of features for a public note-taking experience that I wish someone built (and might try to build myself at some point if nobody else does it).
 tags: misc
 ---